Fishing Regulations

 Särkkäniemi: Fishing is prohibited outside the areas separately marked for fishing.
 Moving about in the area outside the marked pathways is prohibited from 1 April to 1 August.

 Östersundom bird wetlands: Fishing and using motorised vehicles or boats in the area is prohibited.
-Moving outside the routes shown in the maintenance and use plans and marked in the terrain is prohibited from 1 April to 31 July.
+Moving about outside the routes shown in the maintenance and use plans and marked in the terrain is prohibited from 1 April to 31 July.

 Eastern part of Porvarinlahti: All fishing is prohibited.
 Using motorised vehicles in the area is prohibited from 1 April to 15 August in order to ensure the nesting peace of birds.

 Kallahti bank: Moving about in the area south-west of the Kallvik peninsula is prohibited from 15 March to 30 April and from 15 August to 30 September.
 Motorised boats are prohibited all year round.
 Fishing boats must not be anchored in the anchoring prohibition areas.
+See the map of the area.

-Fishing permit for the rapids area 2023
+Fishing permit for the rapids area 2024

 You need a rapids permit for fishing in the Vanhankaupunginkoski rapids area.
 For information on the permits and the purchase of permits, visit the Fishing permits and prices page.